OlianasD/TestQuest/README.md

 ## Approach
 TestQuest is a Kotlin plugin for IntelliJ IDEA designed to enhance test robustness through an embedded gamification framework, based on Selenium WebDriver APIs, with a focus towards locators and PageObjects.

+TestQuest relies on a task-driver approach, where tasks to complete are based on test robustness best practices identified in the literature, synthesized in the following Tables.

 ### Locator Guidelines